app-generator/docs-old/samples/django/django-sales-charts.md

 # Django Sales Charts

-&#x20;Open-source Sample provided on top of [**Argon Dashboard Django**](https://bit.ly/3si4e7q) (free product). **Django Argon Charts** sample provides functional code that shows different metrics regarding a 12mo timeframe: total sales, total orders, best sale, and best month (in sales value).
-Information is provided using charts, widgets and a paginated data table that allows editing/adding new sales - **App Features:**&#x20;
+Open-source Sample provided on top of [**Argon Dashboard Django**](https://bit.ly/3si4e7q) (free product). **Django Argon Charts** sample provides functional code that shows different metrics regarding a 12mo timeframe: total sales, total orders, best sale, and best month (in sales value).
+Information is provided using charts, widgets and a paginated data table that allows editing/adding new sales - **App Features:**

 * Manage orders and display the information visually using charts and widgets
 * Table `Orders` store the information - properties: